Angela Lewis

-Angela Lewis (born July 14, 1988) is an American Actor and philanthropist.
+Angela Lewis (born July 14, 1988) is an American actress and philanthropist.

 Early life and education

-Angela Lewis was born on July 14, 1988 in Detroit, Michigan, US She graduated with a Bachelor of Fine Arts degree from the University of Michigan.
+Angela Lewis was born on July 14, 1988, in Detroit, Michigan, US She graduated with a Bachelor of Fine Arts degree from the University of Michigan.

 Career

 Lewis has worked in theater and on television.
 She has appeared in The Big C, Law & Order: SVU, TNT's The Last Ship, CBS's Code Black, and FX's Snowfall, where she played "Aunt Louie".

 Other ventures

 In addition to her acting career, Lewis co-founded BlüRemedi Media, a production company that aims to highlight diversity within diversity, alongside her husband.
 She also founded the non-profit organization Moon Child Collaborative, which focuses on social justice and community empowerment.

 Philanthropy

 In 2019 Lewis became a mother and was inspired to create Birth Village, a program under the Moon Child Collaborative umbrella.
 Birth Village aims to address the Black maternal health crisis by raising awareness, educating, and advocating for Black and Brown birthing people and their families.